Mulch Ado About Nothing?

 Please!

-As a GMO'd monster, it forms the perfect tree shape every time--the image a child would draw if asked to create a picture of a tree.
+It forms the perfect tree shape every time--the image a child would draw if asked to create a picture of a tree.

 Beautiful spring flower show--except its flowers smells like fish.